 Even at that hour of the night, the jailer cared for them and washed their wounds.
 Then he and everyone in his household were immediately baptized.
 He brought them into his house and set a meal before them, and he and his entire household rejoiced because they all believed in God. – Acts 16:33-34

-The jailor kept to his employers charge, holding the men safely under his care and bringing them into his home, but in the end he found a new Master that would keep him and his whole family safe in HIS care and HIS home.
-The jailor left his prison in chaos and brought his house into order.
+The jailer kept to his employers charge, holding the men safely under his care and bringing them into his home, but in the end he found a new Master that would keep him and his whole family safe in HIS care and HIS home.
+The jailer left his prison in chaos and brought his house into order.

 He may have gone back to work, but not to jail, for he was set free indeed.